Jwakers/articuria/README.md

 - [x] Protect routes so only signed-in users can access dashboard and video features.
 - [x] Redirect user on sign in
 - [ ] Create account limits and apply to the FE + BE
+- [ ] On account deletion all data should be removed from the DB and cloudflare

 ## 8. UI/UX